On Expansion and Topological Overlap: Preliminaries from Piecewise-Linear Topology

+The main fact that we will need is that any map $f\colon X\to M$ can be approximated arbitrarily closely by a PL map that is in general position:

+\begin{lemma}[{\cite[Ch.
+VI]{Zeeman}}] Let $f\colon X\to M$ be a PL map and let $T$ be a triangulation of $M$.
+Then, up to a small perturbation, we may assume that $f$ is general position with respect to $T$ and in strongly general position. \end{lemma}

-Moreover, we will need the following lemma concerning \emph{sufficiently fine triangulations}: \begin{lemma} Suppose that $\map \colon X\to M$ is a PL map that is in strongly general position w.r.t.\ $X$ and is in general position w.r.t.\ a given triangulation $T$ of $M$, as in the preceeding lemma.
-Then we can more furthermore assume (by refining $T$, if necessary), that $T$ is \emph{sufficiently fine} with respect to $f$, i.e., that for every simplex $\tau$ of $T$ of dimension $\dim \tau=k>0$,
+Furthermore, we will need the following notion of \emph{sufficiently fine triangulations}: \begin{definition} Let $T$ be a triangulation of $M$ and let $\map \colon X\to M$ be a PL map in general position with respect to $T$.
+We say that $T$ is \emph{sufficiently fine} with respect to $f$ if, for every $k>0$ and every $k$-simplex $\tau$ of $T$,